-This sugar free teriyaki sauce is so easy to make!
-It’s paleo, AIP friendly, and Whole30 compliant.
+This low sugar teriyaki sauce is so easy to make!
+It's paleo, AIP friendly, and Whole30 compliant.
+Use it in a stir fry, as a marinade, or as a dipping sauce.
 Who needs takeout when you can make sauce this good?

 What is teriyaki sauce